yushuowiki/yushuowiki.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 <font face="Times New Roman">
-Dr. Shuo Yu is currently an Associate Professor in School of Computer Science and Technology, Dalian University of Technology.
+<strong>Short Bio</strong> Dr. Shuo Yu is currently an Associate Professor in School of Computer Science and Technology, Dalian University of Technology.
 She has published over 60 papers in ACM/IEEE conferences, journals, as well as magazines, and received several academic awards, including IEEE DataCom 2017 Best Paper Award, IEEE CSDE 2020 Best Paper Award, ACM/IEEE JCDL 2020 The Vannevar Bush Best Paper Honorable Mention, CAAI BDSC2022 Rising Star, and the First Term SMP-IDATA Chenxing Youth Fund.
 Dr. Yu received <a href='https://scholar.google.com/citations?user=ev3C1hkAAAAJ&hl'><strong><span id='total_cit'>970</span></strong></a> citations to her work.
 She has served as the Track Chair of Knowledge Graph Track on ACM/SIGAPP SAC 2022 (KG2021) and Program Chair of ICDM Workshop on Knowledge Graphs (KG2022), as well as PC member of many other international conferences.
-Her research interests include data science, knowledge science, and graph learning.
+Her research interests include brain science, data science, and graph learning.
 She is a lifelong member of CAAI.
 She is a member of ACM, IEEE, and CCF.
 She is also a member of IEEE Young Professionals, IEEE Computational Intelligence Society, IEEE Standards Association, and IEEE Women in Engineering.
 </font>

 # 🔥 <font face="Times New Roman">News</font>

 - 🎉 <font face="Times New Roman">Our team recruits excellent doctoral students, master students, and undergraduate students all the year round.
 We welcome students who are committed and interested to scientific to join us!</font>
 - 🎉 <font face="Times New Roman">CALL FOR PAPERS in Mathematics [JCR Q1] Special Issue on Artificial Intelligence and Data Science <a href="https://www.mdpi.com/journal/mathematics/special_issues/458C3I22SA">[click to submit]</a> extended to 1st, April, 2024.</font>
-- 🎉 <font face="Times New Roman">CALL FOR PAPERS in The European Physical Journal B for the special issue “New frontiers in exploring the dynamics of community structure in online social networks”  (Please make sure the right special issue is selected.) <a href="https://www.epj.org/epjb-open-calls-for-papers/2592-epj-b-topicla-issue-new-frontiers-in-exploring-the-dynamics-of-community-structure-in-online-social-networks">[click to submit]</a> extended to 1st, April, 2024.</font>

 # <font face="Times New Roman">Experiences</font>
  <font face="Times New Roman">